Effects of planetary day-night temperature gradients on He 1083 nm transit spectra: Results

 The decreased thermal energy of the night side in the anisotropic scenario causes the line-of-sight velocity to trend toward blueshift along a ray at $x_p=0$.
 Material flowing toward the star (redshifted) is increasingly confined to a conical region in the $+x_p$-direction.
 This deviation from radial outflow reflects a net flux of gas from the day side to the night side of the planet, even as the flow remains largely outflowing.

 In 2D simulations of anisotropically-launched planetary outflows, \citet{stone_anisotropic_2009} also found a distorted sonic surface.
 They additionally identify a shock at $\theta_p = 3\pi / 4$, formed by the compression of the wind as it moves from the day side to the night side of the planet.
-In our three-dimensional models, the additional spatial degree of freedom appears to suppress this discontinuity to some extent (though see the discussion of \ref{sec:Fallback}).
-We observe a continuous, but distorted sonic surface in our asymmetric-heating models.
-Similarly, in three-dimensional hydrodynamic simulations by \citet{carroll-nellenback_hot_2017, debrecht_photoevaporative_2019} outflows at the planet scale are distorted by net flux from day to night side, but do not show the broad night-side shock cone observed in \citet{stone_anisotropic_2009}'s 2D result.
+In our three-dimensional (3D) models, the additional spatial degree of freedom appears to suppress this discontinuity to some extent (though see the discussion of \ref{sec:Fallback}).
+We observed a continuous, but distorted sonic surface in our asymmetric-heating models.
+Similarly, in the 3D hydrodynamic simulations by \citet{carroll-nellenback_hot_2017, debrecht_photoevaporative_2019} outflows at the planet scale are distorted by net flux from day to night side, but do not show the broad night-side shock cone observed in the 2D result reported by \citet{stone_anisotropic_2009}.